Paraguay VP Velazquez to quit after U.S. accuses him of corruption | Politics

 Paraguayan Vice President Hugo Velazquez on Friday said he would resign and withdraw his candidacy for the presidency, after being blacklisted by the United States for alleged "significant" acts of corruption.

-The U.S. State Department accused Velazquez earlier on Friday of involvement in significant acts of corruption.
-A statement from U.S. Secretary of State Antony Blinken said that Valazquez' associate Juan Carlos Duarte had offered a bribe to a Paraguayan public official to "obstruct an investigation that threatened the Vice President and his financial interests."
+Earlier on Friday, the U.S. State Department accused Velazquez of involvement in significant acts of corruption.
+A statement from U.S. Secretary of State Antony Blinken said Valazquez' associate Juan Carlos Duarte had offered a bribe to a Paraguayan public official to "obstruct an investigation that threatened the Vice President and his financial interests."

+"Given the circumstances, continuing the candidacy of the vice president was unacceptable ...
+I say it with pain because he is a friend, a colleague".
+Valazquez' associate, Duarte, told Reuters he had also resigned and would cooperate with authorities, but did not comment directly on the accusations.

 "It surprises me.
-I'm going to make myself available to them (and) ask for the relevant information," he told Reuters, adding that he had resigned because "it is a public position and I have to honor the institutions."
+I'm going to make myself available to them (and) ask for the relevant information," he said, adding he had resigned because "it is a public position and I have to honor the institutions."
 Velazquez and Duarte's immediate family members were also blacklisted in Blinken's statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)